Work better together

 Kay’s very first presentation, originally launched in 2014, has been a hit from Aalborg to Esbjerg to Copenhagen.

-We use the format of TV game shows – which are popular around the world – to put participants at their ease and get them interacting with each other.
 “How To Live in Denmark Jeopardy” is one of our most popular games, along with “Who Wants to Pay Topskat?” (our version of “Who Wants to Be a Millionaire”) and the mind-reading game, “What Would the Danes Say?”

 The game is in English and can be tailored to last from 30 minutes to 90 minutes.
 We can also personalize the show for your group by making one of the question categories about your team, location, or company.